turingschool/census/README.md

 * Admin
   - Can crud all aspects of users.
   - Can manage applications
+  - Can make applications including the `admin` scope

 * Staff / Active Student / Graduated / Mentor
   - Can read and update their own personal info.